peter88213/nv_xx/docs/chapter_menu.md

 -   The new chapter is placed at the next free position after the selection, if possible.
--   Otherwise, the new chapter is placed at the end of the "Book" branch.
+-   Otherwise, the new chapter is placed at the end of the "${Book}" branch.
 -   The new chapter has an auto-generated title.
 You can change it in the right pane.